hkaraoglu/retroJS/README.md

 # retroJS

 This is a Pure Javascipt HTTP client library.
 It is inspired by Retrofit.
 It is flexible and extendible.
-There is no standard.
-Maybe in the future...
+It supports GET and POST requests.

 It needs Jquery.